shakacode/react_on_rails/docs/misc-pending/code-splitting.md

 # Code Splitting

+*Note: This document needs updating for Webpack v4, React-Router v4, and using webpacker.*

 What is code splitting?
 From the webpack documentation:

 > For big web apps it’s not efficient to put all code into a single file, especially if some blocks of code are only required under some circumstances.
 Webpack has a feature to split your codebase into “chunks” which are loaded on demand.
 Some other bundlers call them “layers”, “rollups”, or “fragments”.
 This feature is called “code splitting”.